SPdowns/write/my_journal.md

 some of it.
 She's really nice and i'm having a challenging in a good way time navigating.
 Right before lunch, we just got Github setup.
 So lunch break, and off to day two.
 I think skipping the README.md for now is what'll work best and try CSS.
+Just finished the HTML pages- After standup, we'll start working on this.